-In addition to the procedures required by BR Section 11.5, prior to issuing a Code Signing Certificate, each CA MUST check at least one database containing information about known or suspected producers, publishers, or distributors of Suspect Code, as identified or indicated by an Anti-Malware Organization.
+In addition to the procedures required by BR Section 4.2.1, prior to issuing a Code Signing Certificate, each CA SHOULD check at least one database containing information about known or suspected producers, publishers, or distributors of Suspect Code, as identified or indicated by an Anti-Malware Organization and any database of deceptive names maintained by an Application Software Provider.
 The CA MUST determine whether the entity is identified as requesting a Code Signing Certificate from a High Risk Region of Concern.
-The CA MUST also maintain and check an internal database listing Certificates revoked due to Signatures on Suspect Code and previous certificate requests rejected by the CA.
+The CA MUST also maintain and check an internal database listing Certificates revoked due to Code Signatures on Suspect Code and previous certificate requests rejected by the CA.